FI-Mihej/Cengal/README.md

 # Installation

-Installation process requires compilation (brebuild Wheels are not prepared yet).
+Installation process requires compilation (prebuild Wheels are not prepared yet).
 So ensure that:
 * GCC/Clang is installed in your Linux/WSL (`sudo apt-get --yes install build-essential` for Ubuntu.
 And `./before_install_on_wsl.sh` for Ubuntu under WSL for UI like Tkinter or Qt if you are using some kind of XServer on your host Windows)
 * At least `Visual Studio Community - Build Tools` are installed on your Windows and you are installing Cengal from within its `Developer Command Prompt` for an appropriate target CPU architecture (`x64 Native Tools Command Prompt for VS 2022` for example).
 Make sure that you have compatible version of Visual Studio for your target CPython interpreter (see `python -VV` command output.
 For example `Python 3.9.11 (tags/v3.9.11:2de452f, Mar 16 2022, 14:33:45) [MSC v.1929 64 bit (AMD64)]`: this python interpreter requires Visual Studio 2019 version 16.11.2+ according to `1929` word search in [Wikipedia page](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B))